bkram/fm-dx-console/README.md

 flags and the Programme Type shown as `number/name` (displaying `0/None` when no PTY is available).
 If Decoder Information bits are present, the panel also shows whether Dynamic PTY, Artificial Head or Compression are enabled and if the broadcast is stereo.
+Characters in the PS and RadioText turn grey when errors are reported.
 The frequency field accepts only numeric input and the shortcut **t** focuses it without inserting the letter.
 Launch it with:

 The status section shows the current user count, ping time and whether audio is